informatics-isi-edu/deriva-docs/docs-src/ermrestjs/user-docs/facet-examples.md

 # Facet Examples

 In this document we will assume that you are familiar with facet filter syntax.
-If that is not the case, please read the [base annotation model page](../../users-guide/annotations/base-annotation-model.html#tag-2016-visible-columns) ([GitHub](https://github.com/informatics-isi-edu/ermrest/blob/master/docs/user-doc/annotation.md#tag-2016-visible-columns)).
+If that is not the case, please read the [annotation document](annotation.md#tag-2016-visible-columns).

-All the examples are based on the given ERD and we are creating a facet list for the `main` table.
+All the examples are based on the given ERD and we are creating facet list for the `main` table.

 ![ERD](https://dev.isrd.isi.edu/~ashafaei/wiki-images/faceting_example_erd.png)

 ### Entity vs. Scalar

-In Chaise we have two facet types:
+In chaise we have two facet types:

  1. Entity: When the facet filter is a path, and facet column is a simple key, and `entity:false` is not available in the definition.
 Entity picker will show list of table rows instead of column values.
     Clicking on "show more" will open up the complete table.
 We're using the same annotation and logic for the row-name and row-order.